thebiggive/regression-tests/README.md

 These are configured and scheduled [with CircleCI](./circle.yml).

 The runner is now TestingBot where we have an open source plan.
-For now we are running against a recent stable Chrome version only.
+We are running against recent stable Chrome and Edge versions, once per hour.

 ## Future development notes